All Episodes

 Yeah.

-I love the comparison uh to Mars attacks.
+I love the comparison to Mars attacks.

-You've seen that movie, Mr. Snerdley?
+You've seen that movie, Mr. Snerdley.

-Yeah, it's these little Martians that show up and live in these bubbles and so forth.
+You have these little Martians that show up and live in these bubbles and so forth.

-Come on, you little people, we all want the we can and and the leader of the of the Martian bubble people just sits there and smiles and offers his hand, shakes his hand, and then nukes Nicholson.
+And the leader of the Martian bubble people just sits there and smiles and offers his hand, shakes his hand, and then nukes Nicholson.

-When it's when it's all over and uh the American flag ends up being buried in Nicholson's chest.
+When it's all over and the American flag ends up being buried in Nicholson's chest, that's a great call, too.

 You callers are up to speed today.